 production for long time going back to the Heian Period of Japanese history and remains Japan's foremost producer of

 Tokoname is one of Japan's six most important ancient kiln towns - the others are Bizen (備前), Echizen (越前), Seto (瀬戸), Shigaraki (信楽) and Tanba (丹波) - and had the largest output of ceramics of any kiln town in the Edo Period (1600-1868).
 Tokoname was a major producer of ceramic water pipes and is known for its signature "redware" and fine Japanese teapots.

 Green tea became popular during the late Edo period, but the only teapots were imported from China,

 until a Tokoname potter named Mr. Jumon SUGIE started the first production of shudei (red clay) teapots

 in Japan.
 Eventually, Tokoname solidified its status as a pottery town.

-This pottery tradition and its culture can be sensed everywhere around Tokoname town, as for example in "Tokoname Maneki-neko street", "Pottery roads" and the sight of klin chimneys etc. Visiting Tokoname town is highly recommended for a Pottery, especially for cat lover & Maneki-neko fan!
+This pottery tradition and its culture can be sensed everywhere around Tokoname town, as for example in "Tokoname Maneki-neko street", "Pottery roads" and the sight of kiln chimneys.
+Visiting Tokoname town is highly recommended for a Pottery, especially for cat lover & Maneki-neko fan!

-is 6.3 m wide and 3.2 m high watches over the town with its giant eyes!
+6,3 m width and 3,2 m height watches over the town with its giant eyes.

-The street under "Toko-nyan" is "Tokoname Maneki-neko street".
+The street under "Toko-nyan" names "Tokoname Maneki-neko street".
 There are 39 unique ceramic cats along the street.